adtzlr/contique/README.md

 Contique is a Python 3.9+ package that provides methods for numeric continuation.

 ## ✨ Highlights
+Contique's

-Contique's numeric continuation method is best classified as a
+- ✅ powerful numeric continuation method `contique.solve()`

+is best classified as a

 - ✅ **component-based continuation** with an adaptive
 - ✅ **magnitude-based control-component switching**.